nicoestrada/swolevim/README.md

-# SwoleVim: My Personal Neovim Config
+# SwoleVim: Neovim Config

 **SwoleVim** is my personal Neovim 0.11 setup.
-It’s a Lua-based configuration featuring the **Cyberdream** colorscheme and a well-curated set of plugins, including essential tools for navigation, syntax highlighting, Git, and more.
+It’s a Lua-based configuration featuring the **Cyberdream** colorscheme and a well-curated set of plugins, including essential tools for navigation, syntax highlighting, LSP, Git, and more.
 The plugin stack is managed by **Packer**.

 ## Installation